veebch/bullion/README.md

 cp -r /home/pi/e-Paper/RaspberryPi_JetsonNano/python/lib/waveshare_epd .
 rm -rf /home/pi/e-Paper
 ```

+You will need an API key from twelvedata.com.
+Their free plan is sufficient for this code.
+Place your key in your `config.yaml` file.

 Install the required Python3 modules
 ```
 python3 -m pip install -r requirements.txt